Higher-spin kinematics & no ghosts on quantum space-time in Yang-Mills matrix models: Inner product matrix

 They satisfy $\{t^\mu,\cA_\mu\} = 0$, and $x^\mu \cA_\mu[\phi^{(2,0)}]=0$.
 To see this, note that $\cA^{(n)}[\phi^{(1,0)}]$ is in the same tuple of primal spin 1 modes as $\tilde\cA^{(-)}[\phi^{(1,0)}]$ and $\tilde\cA^{(g)}[\phi^{(1,0)}]$ which contains only one physical mode due to Lemma \ref{lemma-orthmodes-k0}, given by $\cA^{(-)}[D^+\phi^{(1,0)}]=\tilde\cA^{(-)}[\phi^{(1,0)}]$.
 Note that the on-shell condition in \eq{Hphys-C1} for $\phi = D^+\phi^{(1,*)}$ is equivalent to $\Box\phi^{(1,*)} = 0$ due to \eq{Box-D-relation}.
 Similarly, $\cA^{(+)}[\phi^{(0)}] \sim \tilde\cA^{(+)}[D^+\phi^{(0)}]$ is in the same tuple of scalar modes as $\tilde\cA^{(-)}[D^+\phi^{(0)}]$ and $\tilde\cA^{(g)}[D^+\phi^{(0)}]$, and due to Lemma \ref{lemma-orthmodes-ks} only $\tilde\cA^{(-)}[D^+\phi^{(0)}] = \cA^{(-)}[D^+D^+\phi^{(0)}]$ is physical.
 Again the on-shell condition in \eq{Hphys-C1} for $\phi = D^+D^+\phi^{(0)}$ is equivalent to $\Box D^+\phi^{(0)} = 0$.

 The modes in \eq{Hphys-C1} govern the linearized gravity sector, as discussed below.

 \paragraph{The physical modes $\cA_\mu\in \cC^s$ with $s\geq 2$.}

-In this generic case, the physical constraint $\{t^\mu,\cA_\mu\} = 0$ must be solved directly.
+For the regular modes, the physical constraint $\{t^\mu,\cA_\mu\} = 0$ must be solved directly.
 To determine $\cH_{\rm phys}$, we can drop any contribution from $\cA^{(g)}$.
-The simplest case is the exceptional mode \eq{on-shell-all} which is always physical due to \eq{A2-gaugefix-1},
+The simplest case is the mode \eq{on-shell-all} which is always physical due to \eq{A2-gaugefix-1},

-All other modes are contained in some $\tilde\cA^{(i)}$ tuple, and we need to work a bit harder.
+All other modes are contained in some regular $\tilde\cA^{(i)}$ tuple, and we need to work a bit harder.
 The gauge fixing constraint for the $\cA^{(\pm)}$ modes is given in \eq{A2-gaugefix-1}, and for the $\cA^{(n)}$ mode it is

 using \eq{magic-formula-xmu}, consistent with \eq{An-Ag-inner}.
 We should hence determine all on-shell linear combinations

 for $\phi\in\cC^s$ which satisfy the gauge-fixing constraint

 Replacing $\Box_H$ on-shell using \eq{BoxH-explicit-CR} allows to recast this into a 3-dimensional constraint on $H^3$, but does not lead to a simple expression.
 The first two terms are non-trivial since $s\geq 2$.